jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Sampling**: one of two main methods of choosing records from a large pool for ruther analysis, sampling uses statistical techniques to choose a sample that is representative of the entire pool (also see clipping)
 - **SCCM**: System Center Configuration Manager is a Microsoft systems management software product that provides the capability to manage large groups of computers providing remote control, patch management, software distribution, operating system deployment, and hardware and software inventory
 - **Security Incident**: Any attempt to undermine the security of an org or violation of a security policy is a security incident
-- **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects; TCB is a term that is usually associated with security kernels and the reference monitor
+- **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects that forms a trusted base; TCB is a term that is usually associated with security kernels and the reference monitor; a trusted base enforces the security policy; a security perimeter is the imaginary boundary that separates the TCB from the rest of the system; TCB comonents communicate with non-TCB components using trusted paths
 - **View-Based access controls**: access control that allows the database to be logically divided into components like records, fields, or groups allowing sensitive data to be hidden from non-authorized users; admins can set up views by user type, allowing only access to assigned views

 [7.1](#7.1) Understand and comply with investigations (OSG-9 Chpt 19)